N21A/json-indent/README.md

 # Licence

-This project is licenced under the MIT Lincence.
+This project is licenced under the MIT Licence.